 Learning & Studying

-The Central Library in the Ilac Centre is where "learner entrepreneurs" will find information on Irish companies and also on market opportunities in foreign countries.
+The Central Library in the Ilac Centre is where learner entrepreneurs will find information on Irish companies and market opportunities in foreign countries.

 Adult Education collections include literacy and numeracy materials and are available in most branch libraries.

 All libraries provide access to computers and the Internet.

 Reading, writing and spelling

 If you, or someone you know, finds it hard to read, write or spell, the Touch Type Read Spell (TTRS) online course can help.